anandmudgerikar/Kalis/README.md

 Done:

+* Make sure that we can listen to REAL-TIME, UNLIMITED AMOUNTS of WiFi traffic
 * Remove need for full package name in initial config file and simply add that string in front when you are about to use Reflection to load the module class.
 * PacketFactory.getPacket(String[] raw) does not call any Packet constructor!
 (And actually would always generate an error at the moment...).
 * The DataStore.onNewPacket() methods have a lot of duplicated code!